code-coaching/crudjs/README.md

 ## How to use

+The only file that needs to be changes is `src/configuration.js`.
+Validation is done through [Zod](https://github.com/colinhacks/zod).

 Let's say you want to create a server with a `users` collection.

-Validation is done through [Zod](https://github.com/colinhacks/zod).

 ```js
 const { z } = require("zod");